-Our scan has found your router vulnerable to attacks.
-That is, the router contains a problem that can be misused by cybercriminals to break into your network and compromise your security and privacy.
+Our scan found a vulnerability on your router.
+Your router contains a problem that can be misused by cybercriminals to break into your network and compromise your security and privacy.

 We have identified the following problems with your router:

 This vulnerability allows an attacker to easily gain control of the router and therefore your Internet connection.
 The attacker can use a specially crafted HTTP request to download all important and secret data stored in your router -- your router login/password combination, your Wi-Fi password and your configuration data.

 To overcome this vulnerability, aside from applying the firmware update that addresses the issue, there is one more technique that can be used: setting up port forwarding for port 80 on the router to an unused IP address on your network.
 To do that, enter your router configuration page and find the "Port forwarding" section.
 Here, set up a rule that tells the router to send all http traffic to an unused local IP address (for example 192.168.0.255, if this address is not used by any other device on the network).